ScheduleOpt/optalcp-js-bin-preview/README.md

-# OptalCP binaries for JavaScript (preview version)
+# OptalCP binaries for JavaScript (Preview Version)

 This is a JavaScript `npm` module named `@scheduleopt/optalcp-bin-preview`.
 It contains compiled binaries (executables) of [OptalCP solver](https://optalcp.com).